tekknolagi/isdt/lecture-notes/3-bld.md

 run and/or distributed[^build-process].
-You can think of build systems as supercharged shell scripts: like shell scripts, their purpose is to encapsulate a complex and intricate sequence of steps within a single command that's easy to remember and is guaranteed to produce the same result each time it's run.
+You can think of build systems as supercharged shell scripts: like shell scripts, their purpose is to encapsulate a complex and intricate sequence of steps within a single command that's easy to remember and is guaranteed to produce the same result each time it's run[^reproducible-builds].

+[^reproducible-builds]: <!-- TODO -->

 Build systems differ from the shell in a key conceptual way, though: when you run a script, you tell the shell exactly what commands to run and in what